proot05/TimeSeriesForcasting/README.md

 SNR is a change in the amplitude of the data between the training/validation and test sets.
 For the validation and training data, the surface state amplitude is consistent, whereas for the testing data it varies.
 The change in amplitude results primarily from the decreased sampling rate.
 Additionally, the high frequency training/validation data is collected while the camera is stationary, however, the testing data was collected while the camera was in motion, resulting in varying peak values.
 Surprisingly, the decreased sampling rate of the testing data did not significantly degrade the performance of the model.
-This is because all data is resampled to have the same time step before being input to the model.
+This is because all data is resampled to have the same time step as the training data before being input to the model.

 <table>
   <tr>